 Thinking about what you want to achieve is a good place to start.
 Offer a new perspective on a current issue?
 Highlight an important but insufficiently discussed subject?
 Write simply about something that has not been previously made accessible?
 Summarise a complex field of inquiry?
 Or simply inspire a sense of wonder?

 It is often advantageous to summarise your main message at the beginning.
 Sometimes the shorter and punchier the better.
-If, however, the text is intended to fascinate or help the reader understand a complex rationale, it may be preferable to keep the reader involved in the text and perhaps present “the riddle’s solution” at the end.
-While most of the time it is the case that a researcher starts by setting out the background and conditions, explaining their methods and then finishing with conclusions and implications, basically the opposite applies when writing a popular science text.
+If, however, the text is intended to fascinate or help the reader understand a complex rationale, you can keep the reader on hold and present “the riddle’s solution” at the end.
+While most of the time it is the case that a researcher starts by setting out the background and conditions, explaining their methods and then finishing with conclusions and implications, basically the opposite applies when writing popular science texts.

 For some, it may be helpful to imagine that they are explaining to one person – for example a distant relative who is not particularly familiar with your subject.